-Phitsanulok was located approximately halfway between Bangkok and Chiang Mai, slightly closer to Chiang Mai.
+Phitsanulok was located approximately halfway between Bangkok and Chiang Mai.
+However, the town is slightly closer to Chiang Mai.

 As I headed toward the bicycle taxi rank, I tried to communicate my desire to see the town with one of the bike riders.

-We started a weird game of charades.
-I ended up pointing to the bike with my hand and making circular motions to get the message across.
+We started a weird game of charades with me pointing to the bike with my hand and making circular motions to get the message across.

-The old guy with a toothless grin had an aha moment and yelled out a price.
+The old guy with a toothless grin had his AHA moment and yelled a price.

-I accepted, and then the two of them laughed their heads off as if they had just ripped me off or something.
+I accepted, and then the two laughed their heads off as if they had just ripped me off or something.

 We both won in the end because the accommodation in town was incredibly cheap.